openlawteam/tribute-contracts/docs/core/DaoRegistry.md

 ### function isActiveMember(address addr) public view returns (bool)

-Returns true if the address is the delegate key of an existing member and that the member is not jailed.
+Returns true if the address is the delegate key of an existing member

 ### function getProposalFlag(bytes32 proposalId, ProposalFlag flag) returns (bool)